-number of executed statements number of statements
+number of executed statements

 - Rationale: - A fault in a statement can only be revealed by executing the faulty statement. - Nodes in a CFG often represent basic blocks of multiple statements. - Some standards refer to 'basic block coverage' or 'node coverage'. - Difference in granularity, but not in concept